greenca6/x86-disassembler/README.md

 # x86 Disassembler

 This project is an x86 instruction disassembler.
-It recognizes only a subset of x86 instructions, those of which are specified in this projects [assignment document](docs/ProgrammingAssignment1.pdf).
+It recognizes only a subset of x86 instructions.

 This was written as part of the Reverse Engineering and Vulnerability Analysis course at John's Hopkins University .